 New England Tech's Game Development and Simulation Programming Technology featured on Fox 64 Rhode Show.
 Click here for the story.

-The Bachelor Degree Program in Game Development & Simulation Programming technology will prepare students for careers in Game Programming and Software Engineering.
-This program places emphasis on acquiring the technical skills necessary to implement games on a variety of platforms including phones, handheld devices, Nintendo, XBox, and other game platforms.
+The Bachelor of Science in Game Development and Simulation Programming will prepare students for careers in game programming and software engineering.
+The program builds on the foundations laid in the associate degree program with emphasis placed on acquiring the technical skills necessary to implement games on a variety of platforms including phones, handheld devices, and XBox.

-Through studying and applying key principles of software design, as well as specific game algorithms and techniques, students will learn to design and implement games of increasing size and complexity.
-Class work is centered around developing games in small teams, an approach which allows students to acquire both the technical and interpersonal skills necessary for the game and simulation industry.
+Through studying and applying key principles of software design as well as specific game algorithms and techniques, students will learn to design and implement games of increasing size and complexity.
+Class work is centered on developing games in small teams, an approach which allows students to acquire both the technical and interpersonal skills necessary for the game and simulation industry.

 A key feature of the program is the senior capstone project where students will bring together knowledge gained throughout the program.
 Under the supervision of a faculty member, students in teams of two to four will design and develop a game over a period of six months.
 The project work will be evaluated by a team of three faculty members.